Staying SAFE ONLINE:

 It is very important that we stay safe online.
-We are all using our computers more than usual at the moment and we need to remember key internet safety advice during this time.
-Please only use the sites we recommend and if you are using 'Youtube or Search Engines' please use them with your children.
+We are all using our computers and mobile phone regularly and we need to remember key internet safety advice.
+Please only use the sites we recommend and if you are using 'Youtube' or search engines please use them with your children.

 Follow these links for further support and advice: